ONSdigital/business-index-ui/README.md

 All code in /utils will have associated unit tests in [/test/utils-spec](./test/utils-spec).
 Jasmine uses a [config file](./test/utils-unit-tests.js) which is necessary to get the tests working with ES6.

-### Component

-Jasmine, Enzyme and redux-mock-store are used for the component tests, which can be found in [/test/component-tests](./test/component-tests).

 ### Integration

 The Selenium integration tests can be found in [/test/integration-test.js](./test/integration-test.js).